 4. Workshop (2-hour session in which the facilitator[s] will lead participants through work on a task, such as course design, syllabus construction, job market applications, etc.)

-For all submissions, you will be asked to provide author information, a presentation title, a 350-word abstract, and a presentation type (scholarship of teaching and learning, recommendations and best practices, professional development).
+For all submissions, you will be asked to provide author information, a presentation title, a 300-word abstract, and a presentation type (scholarship of teaching and learning, recommendations and best practices, professional development).

 If you are submitting a symposium or workshop, you will also be asked to provide a 100-word abstract.

 Please also indicate your interest in hosting a "Lunch and Learn" table on teaching or other professional development issues, either along with your other submission(s), or solo.
 No abstract is necessary for the Lunch and Learn tables; just a title is needed (of 10 words or fewer).

 This year we will have symposia of two different durations: 45-minutes and 25-minutes.
-We have also added 2-hour workshops to our presentation types.
-It is also possible to submit a symposium or workshop as either a solo author, or as a team of multiple authors.
+We also have 2-hour workshops as a presentation type.
+It is possible to submit a symposium or workshop as either a solo author, or as a team of multiple authors.

 We encourage presenters to model exemplary teaching and engage the audience during their presentation as much as possible (through discussion, reflection, Q/A, group work, etc.).
-We also encourage you to prepare and distribute any relevant handouts to audience members.
+We also encourage you to prepare and distribute any relevant handouts or slides to audience members.
 Especially for workshops, submitters should be prepared to have their participants engage in some sort of work-related task on the topic at hand (revising a syllabus, developing a teaching tool, etc.)

 Each of the presentation rooms will have a projection screen, LCD projector and wireless Internet access, a remote slide advancer, and a laptop situated within the room with an “audio patch” allowing you to project audio from the laptop provided by our audio/visual provider.
 Please arrive as quickly as possible before your session to make sure your presentation works to your liking on the laptop.
 The presentation rooms will have microphones at the podium.